junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### Act 11 (not actual act)

 Metatron throws the last book (*Pac-Man Fever*) into the pile that he just finished, and sighs with relief that it's the last one of the whole series, published and unpublished.
 No more torture to continue reading more of that crap.
-It's just frustrating to keep reading the same thing over and over and over again -- those same two morons doing the same thing for *four freaking years* without making *any* progress?
+It's just getting increasingly frustrating to keep reading the same thing over and over and over again -- those same two morons doing the same thing for *four freaking years* without making *any* progress?
 It's really not a good story.
 It wouldn't even crack the top ten thousand of the metric ton of books he's read in his lifetime just for that fact alone.

 If *he* is the writer, he has so many more ideas for them.